thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 No prior training is required to go through the content of this document.
 A basic understanding of the GMSL technology, however, is recommended.
-The following sub-sections detail the required and recommended hardware/software to get the AD-GMSL522-SL board up and running properly.
+The following sub-sections detail the required and recommended hardware/software to get the AD-GMSL522-SL Board up and running properly.

 Required Hardware
 ~~~~~~~~~~~~~~~~~

 The following hardware is required to enable
 critical features of the AD-GMSL522-SL Board.
-The AD-GMSL522-SL board and
+The AD-GMSL522-SL Board and
-vetted hardware is shown below.
+vetted hardware are shown below.
 The customer will need to procure their own
 Jetson Module and corresponding heatsink.

 .. csv-table::